-We have established additional international subsidiaries and have opened additional offices in international markets to expand our international activities in Europe and the Pacific Rim region.
+We have established additional international subsidiaries and have opened additional offices in international markets to expand our international activities in Europe and Asia.
 This has included the establishment of a headquarters in Singapore for non-U.S. operations.
-The percentage of our revenues derived from customers located outside of the United States was 88% during the six months ended July 5, 2008.
+The percentage of our revenues derived from customers located outside of the United States was 87% during the nine months ended October 4, 2008.
 We may not be able to maintain or increase international market demand for our products.
 Our international operations are subject to a number of risks, including:

-- · Increased complexity and costs of managing international operations and related tax obligations, including our headquarters for non-U.S. operations in Singapore; - Protectionist laws and business practices that favor local competition in some countries; - · Difficulties related to the protection of our intellectual property rights in some countries; - · Multiple, conflicting and changing tax and other laws and regulations that may impact both our international and domestic tax and other liabilities and result in increased complexity and costs; - · Longer sales cycles; - · Greater difficulty in accounts receivable collection and longer collection periods; - · High levels of distributor inventory subject to price protection and rights of return to us; - · Political and economic instability; - · Greater difficulty in hiring and retaining qualified technical sales and applications engineers and administrative personnel; and - · The need to have business and operations systems that can meet the needs of our international business and operating structure.
+- Increased complexity and costs of managing international operations and related tax obligations, including our headquarters for non-U.S. operations in Singapore; - · Protectionist laws and business practices that favor local competition in some countries; - · Difficulties related to the protection of our intellectual property rights in some countries; - · Multiple, conflicting and changing tax and other laws and regulations that may impact both our international and domestic tax and other liabilities and result in increased complexity and costs; - Longer sales cycles; - · Greater difficulty in accounts receivable collection and longer collection periods; - · High levels of distributor inventory subject to price protection and rights of return to us; - Political and economic instability; - · Greater difficulty in hiring and retaining qualified technical sales and applications engineers and administrative personnel; and - The need to have business and operations systems that can meet the needs of our international business and operating structure.